‘Tis the season for health insurance open enrollment, which can mean only one thing… My blood pressure’s going up.

 But you can’t advertise your way to a good customer experience.
 If health insurers are serious about improving my well-being, they can start by creating an open enrollment process that’s more satisfying than it is sickening.

-Jon Picoult is Founder & Principal of Watermark Consulting, a customer experience advisory firm that helps companies impress their customers and inspire their employees.
-As a consultant and keynote speaker, he has advised thousands of executives across some of the world’s foremost brands.
-Learn more at www.watermarkconsult.net, follow Jon on Twitter @JonPicoult, or subscribe to Watermark’s eNewsletter.
+Jon Picoult is founder of Watermark Consulting, a customer experience advisory firm that helps companies impress customers and inspire employees, creating raving fans that drive business growth.
+Author of “FROM IMPRESSED TO OBSESSED: 12 Principles for Turning Customers and Employees into Lifelong Fans,” Picoult is an acclaimed keynote speaker, as well as an advisor to some of world’s foremost brands.
+Follow Jon on Twitter or Instagram, or subscribe to his monthly eNewsletter.